Extra time:4hr chilling ›

-- Process the rest of the biscuits and chocolate in a food processor until they start to break down into a crumb mixture, then add the butter and carry on processing until it starts to clump together.
+- Set aside 1 biscuit and process the rest of the biscuits and chocolate in a food processor until they start to break down into a crumb mixture.
+Add the butter and carry on processing until it starts to clump together.

 - Press into a loose-based, high-sided tart tin and make a smooth base and sides with your hands or the back of a spoon.
 Put into the fridge to chill and harden.

 - Whisk the cream until it starts to hold soft peaks then, still whisking, add the cooled marshmallow mix.
-This filling should be thick but still soft, not stiff or dry, so that it will eventually drop easily out of the bowl into the chilled pie crust.
-(NOTE - over whisking at this point can result in a 'separation' type effect and the mixture won't be so smooth - so if in doubt don't whisk too much.)
+The filling should be thick but still soft, not stiff or dry, so that it will eventually drop easily out of the bowl into the chilled pie crust.
+(Note: over whisking at this point can result in a 'separation' type effect and the mixture won't be so smooth - so if in doubt don't whisk too much.)

-- Once the marshmallow mixture and cream are combined, add a few drops of food colouring (unless you prefer not to) and gently mix inches (remember earlier warning re over whisking!).
+- Add a few drops of food colouring (unless you prefer not to) and gently mix until evenly coloured.

 - Crush the biscuit you put aside earlier and sprinkle over the top of the pie before slicing.